Ssimoes48/UFO-JavaScript/README.md

 ## General info

 WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
+The extra-terrestrial menace has come to Earth and we at `ALIENS-R-REAL` have collected all eye-witness reports to prove it!
 I have created a dynamic table based on the dataset that can be searched based on 5 key criteria related to the sightings:

 * Date/Time of sighting
 * City of sighting